Ellipsis-Labs/phoenix-sdk/README.md

 An SDK for interacting with the Phoenix program.

-\*_We currently support Rust and TypeScript, with Python on the way._
+We currently support Rust, Typescript, and [Python](https://github.com/Ellipsis-Labs/phoenixpy).

 ## Rust